 We spend a lot of time managing our herd to work at their potential.
 While we want animals that do not need to be babied to be hard workers, but we still do our share to make sure their psychical needs are met.
 We feed our does a basic 18%-20% grain.
 Our bucks receive a medicated grain year round that contains ammonium chloride and has a ratio of 2:1 calcium to phosphorous to avoid urinary calculi.
 Everyone is fed a second-cutting grass hay along with access to pasture and browsing during the day.
 They have access to minerals and fresh, clean water at all times.
 Our herd is vaccinated with Vision CD&T vaccine and receive copper and selenium supplements biannually.

 We breed our goats to kid January to April of each year, with some yearling milkers being bred for late spring or summer.
 We attend all kiddings and remove the kids at birth and feed them heat treated colostrum and pasteurized milk from birth.
 We raise our herd on traditional prevention program to ensure we remain a Caprine Arthritis Encephalitis free herd.
-All kids are given nutrient rich supplements from birth until they are three days old to help supplement anything lost in the heat treating process and are raised on a coccidia prevention program.
-Our kids get lots of individual attention and are extremely friendly.
+All kids are given nutrient rich supplements from birth until they are three days old to help supplement anything lost in the heat treating process.
+Our kids are raised on a coccidia prevention program.
+Having limited numbers means out kids get lots of individual attention daily and are extremely friendly.
 Please view our "Goats for Sale" page for more information on our breeding plans, kidding schedules and available kids.
 We offer considerable discounts for pre-reserved kids so we highly encourage placing a reservation if you are interested in a kid.
 We do offer older young stock or does in milk for sale from time to time to keep the herd size manageable.

 We are currently an ADGA Plus herd having participated in linear appraisal since 2014 and standard DHIR milk test since 2017 so we can have structural and production records for us to use and to give potential buyers as much information on our animals as possible.
 We also tested our entire herd for G-6-S to confirm our entire herd is normal so all animals are normal by parentage.
 We also Alpha S1 Casein and DNA type our animals so most, if not all kids are eligible to be parent verified.
 We are very proud to have animals with excellent appraisal scores, Top Ten records and ADGA National Show production awards.